Statistics Major Requirements

 - STAT 210-0 Introduction to Probability and Statistics

-Note: Most students with a score of 4 or a 5 on the AP Statistics exam will have received credit for either STAT 202-0 or STAT 210-0 and thus do not need to take an introductory Statistics course.
-Please review the credit table corresponding to the year in which you completed the AP Statistics exam to see how your credit will apply: https://weinberg.northwestern.edu/undergraduate/first-year-transfer/first-year/placement-and-credit/ap-and-ib-exams/index.html
+Note: Most students with a score of 4 or a 5 on the AP Statistics exam receive credit for STAT 210-0 and do not need to take an introductory Statistics course.
+Review the AP and IB credit table corresponding to the year in which you completed the AP Statistics exam to see whether credit will apply

 STAT 202 includes a brief introduction to the statistical programming language R, while STAT 210 instead spends more time covering the basic elements of mathematical probability.